NotSwedishBacon/fedora/README.md

-# Fedora Silverblue — Personal Setup Notes
+# Fedora Kinoite — Personal Setup Notes

 This README documents the personal steps I use to set up a fresh Fedora Silverblue installation.
 Use at your own risk — adapt to your hardware and preferences.